-Per 42 CFR §438.6(e), the MCO must receive capitation payments for the enrollees aged twenty-one to sixty-four (21-64) admitted for inpatient treatment in an IMD, so long as the facility is a hospital providing psychiatric services.
+Each capitation period (i.e., calendar month), the MCO shall be responsible for covering up to 15 days of inpatient psychiatric treatment in an IMD as an in lieu of service authorized by 42 CFR §438.3(e)(2).
+BMS will issue the MCO a capitation payment for enrollees aged twenty-one (21) to sixty-four (64) who are admitted for inpatient treatment in an IMD, so long as the facility is a hospital providing psychiatric services and the in lieu of services requirements at 42 CFR §438.6(e) are met.